lakitu/MiddleDrag/CONTRIBUTING.md

 ### Prerequisites

-- macOS 14.0 (Sonoma) or later
+- macOS 15.0 (Sequoia) or later
-- Xcode 15.0 or later
+- Xcode 16.0 or later
 - A trackpad (built-in or Magic Trackpad)

 ### Setting Up the Development Environment